not-that-metaDAO/MTOTM/README.md

 #### Step 5 -  Projects claim tokens from project
 - JBTokenStore.claimFor(JBTokenStore.unclaimedBalance())

-#### Step 6 - Redeem tokens set up for Terminal to send back in a specific time frame if Rage Quit is allowed
+#### If Rage Quit is allowed, redeem index tokens set up for Terminal to send back project tokens
 - ERC20Terminal.redeemTokensOf()
 - Token count used to redeem is project's index token balance

+#### If reserved tokens are set, send reserved tokens to designated address(s)
+- JBController.distributeReservedTokensOf()